everpub/openscienceprize/proposal.md

 knowledge on accessing biomedical databases and the idiosyncrasies of that data.

-### Contentmine
+### Content mining

-Executable papers can directly produce or be retrofitted to produce their key results in a format easily ingested by projects like the Contentmine.
+Executable papers can directly produce, or be retrofitted, to produce their key results in a machine-readable format easily ingested by projects like [the Contentmine](http://contentmine.org), used for meta-analysis, or to build a [semantic-web](https://en.wikipedia.org/wiki/Semantic_Web).

 ## The State of the Art